 Disney, Universal, and SeaWorld all have at least one first-aid station (usually staffed with medical personnel who can provide basic medical care) at each of the parks.
 If you feel ill or get injured while at your hotel, call tel.
 911 if the situation is life-threatening; otherwise the hotel concierge will be happy to put you in touch with the appropriate medical personnel and/or services.
 Select hotels, including the Grande Lakes Orlando resort, have their own on-site doctors.

-What to Do if You Get Sick Away from Home -- Always carry a list of phone numbers that includes your hometown physician, your hometown pharmacy, and your insurance provider, as all will likely be necessary if you find yourself in need of medical attention while away from home.
+What to Do if You Get Sick Away from Home—Always carry a list of phone numbers that includes your hometown physician, your hometown pharmacy, and your insurance provider, as all will likely be necessary if you find yourself in need of medical attention while away from home.
 If you suffer from a chronic illness (or even if you're just under the weather prior to your departure), consult your doctor before leaving home.
-Always pack prescription medications in your carry-on luggage (so they are readily available even if your checked luggage isn't), and carry them in their original containers, with pharmacy labels -- otherwise they won't make it through airport security.
+Always pack prescription medications in your carry-on luggage (so they are readily available even if your checked luggage isn't), and carry them in their original containers, with pharmacy labels, otherwise they may not make it through airport security.

-Just because Minnie, Mickey, Donald, and Goofy all live here doesn't mean that a few seedy characters aren't lurking about as well.
-Even in the most magical place on earth, you shouldn't let your guard down; Orlando has a crime rate that's comparable to that of other large U.S. cities.
+Orlando has a crime rate that's comparable to that of other large U.S. cities—which isn't good.
 Stay alert and remain aware of your surroundings.
 It's best to keep your valuables in a safe.
 Most hotels today are equipped with in-room safes or offer the use of a safety-deposit box at the front desk.
 Keep a close eye on your valuables when you're in public places, including restaurants, theaters, and even airport terminals.
 Renting a locker at the theme parks is always preferable to leaving your valuables in the trunk of your car.
 Be cautious, even when in the parks, and avoid carrying large amounts of cash in a backpack or fanny pack, which could easily be accessed while you're standing in line for a ride or show.
-And don't leave valuables unattended under a stroller -- that's pretty much asking for them to be stolen.
+And don't leave valuables unattended under a stroller—that's pretty much asking for them to be stolen.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.